-Applications determined by the CDA to be incomplete or not legible will not be accepted and will be returned to the applicant.
-Applications will not be accepted by facsimile.
-The CDA retains the right to reject in whole or in part any application for any reason.
+Margaret Dykes Assistant Director, Community & Economic Development mdykes@dakotacda.org Applications determined by the CDA to be incomplete or not legible will not be accepted and will be returned to the applicant.
+CDA retains the right to reject in whole or in part any application for any reason.